utsanjan/Tsunami-Bomber-Android/README.md

 - By using this, you agree that you cannot hold the developer responsible for any misuse

 ## 📱 Compatibility
-Any android version from Android 5.0 or higher are compatible with this application.
+Any android version from Android 5.0 or above are compatible with this version.
-<br>Android 11 support is introduced with the initial beta release.
+<br>Android 11 support is also introduced with the initial beta release.

 ## 💣 Features